Brent Kolatalo: Life and career

 Kolatalo was born in Barberton and grew up in Cincinnati, Ohio.
 He began practicing guitar when he was a kid, one of his tutors was Jeff Martin.

 He attended Lakota West High School in West Chester, Ohio and graduated in 2000.
 In 2002, he went to Berklee College of Music in Boston, during summers he was a trainee at Avatar Studios.
 Kolatalo dropped out in 2004 after working on Kanye West debut studio album, The College Dropout which earning several nominations at the 47th Grammy Awards.

-In 2007, Kolatalo started The Skywalkers, a production team with his partner Ken Lewis which has been renamed, Katalyst in 2011.
+In 2007, Kolatalo started The Skywalkers, a production team with his partner Ken Lewis which was renamed to Katalyst in 2011.

 Kolatalo's songwriting credits include "The Blacker the Berry", Kendrick Lamar's track, which appeared on his album To Pimp a Butterfly (2015).
 He is the engineer on multi-platinum Mark Ronson's single featuring Bruno Mars, "Uptown Funk".
 In 2016, Kolatalo recorded and played on the track "Come to Mama" from Lady Gaga's album, Joanne.
-In 2019, he has worked on Taylor Swift's album, Lover.
+In 2019, he worked on Taylor Swift's album, Lover.

 Awards and recognition

 He is a three-time Grammy nominee by name and has worked on over sixteen Grammy nominated albums.
-Having nominated for his work as audio and mixer engineer on works such as Kendrick Lamar's To Pimp a Butterfly (2015), Eminem's Eminem (Recovery) (2010) and Kanye West’s The College Dropout (2004).
+He was nominated for his work as audio and mixer engineer on Kendrick Lamar's To Pimp a Butterfly (2015), Eminem's Eminem (Recovery) (2010) and Kanye West's The College Dropout (2004).